cavo789/blog/blog/XXX/dagger-python/index.md

 ![Dagger.io - Using dagger to automate your Python workflows](/img/dagger_tips_banner.jpg)

 Careful, it's a bomb.
-Docker has revolutionized the world; let's not be afraid to say it loud and clear, and maybe Dagger.io, created by the same people as Docker, will follow in its footsteps.
+Docker has revolutionised the world; let's not be afraid to say it loud and clear, and maybe Dagger.io, created by the same people as Docker, will follow in its footsteps.

 Dagger.io aims to be a tool that lets you execute a workflow in exactly the same way as a CI/CD (continuous integration/continuous development) system.